dillonhafer/wp-backups/README.md

 Setup
 -----

-You will need to have Ruby >= 1.8.7 to use (I'm working on removing this dependancy).
 Simply FTP the script to the site's root directory of your WordPress install and make it executable (i.e. chmod +x wp-backup.sh), and then create a cron job to run it everyday.

 Script's Tasks
 ----------